jessicawyz/tp/docs/UserGuide.md

 | **Exam**    | `-exam`  | Yes      | Exam should be a string, special characters are allowed.                                                                                                                                                                                                          |
 | **Date**    | `-date`  | Yes      | Date inputs must be in the format yyyy-MM-dd format.
 Date must be from current date onwards. <br> e.g. 2024-04-01 is a valid input for date, but not 2024-4-01 or 2024-04-1                                                                                       |
 | **Time**    | `-time`  | Nope     | Time inputs are in the 24-hour format in the form HH:mm. <br> e.g. 07:00 is a valid time input and refers to 7am, but not 7:00                                                                                                                                    |
+For this particular command, not leaving a space between prefix and input e.g. `addexam -id{ID} -exam{EXAMNAME} -date{DATE}` is also accepted.
+GUI error message is the version without spaces between prefix and input.<br>

 **Examples:**
 * `addexam -id 000001 -exam Computing -date 2024-04-27 -time 09:00` would add an exam of Computing with date of 2024-04-27 and time of 09:00 to a student whose ID is #000001 if the student exists.